boto/boto3/docs/source/guide/s3-presigned-urls.rst

 A program or HTML page can download the S3 object by using the presigned URL as part of an HTTP GET request.

+If your bucket requires Sigv4 or you are using an S3 Access Point, you can explicitly specify Sigv4 when initializing the client as follows
+`s3_client = boto3.client('s3', config=Config(signature_version='s3v4'))`

 The following code demonstrates using the Python ``requests`` package to perform a GET request.